El Kala: History

 French and Italian coral fishing companies were interested in the area from as early as 1553.
 A trade bastion called "Bastion de France" by its Corsican founders was established during that period principally for the exploitation of red coral and also to facilitate trade between southern France and that part of northern Algeria.
 The bastion was shut down and returned to the rule of the Bey of Constantine in 1816.

-After the occupation of La Calle by the French in 1836, a new town was built up along the coast.
+It was called Marsa Al-Kharaz for centuries before being named La Calle by the French in the 16th century.

+In 1677 the French moved their headquarters to La Calle.
+The company—Compagnie d'Afrique—which owned the concession for the fishery was suppressed in 1798 on the outbreak of war between France and Algeria.
+In 1806 the British consul-general at Algiers obtained the right to occupy Bona (Annaba) and La Calle for an annual rent of £11,000; but though the money was paid for several years no practical effect was given to the agreement.
+The French regained possession in 1817, were expelled during the wars of 1827, when La Calle was burnt, but returned and a new town was built up along the coast in 1836.
+The boats engaged in the fishery were mainly Italian, but the imposition, during the last quarter of the 19th century, of heavy taxes on all except French boats drove the foreign vessels away.
+For some years the industry was abandoned, but was restarted on a small scale in 1903.

 Titular see of Thinisa in Numidia

 In 1933, the Ancient diocese of Thinisa in Numidia was nominally restored as a Catholic titular see of the lowest (episcopal) rank.

 It has had the following incumbents: